-We first record some elementary facts and key results related to the generalised divisor function. \begin{itemize} \item[(i)] We can write $d_k(n) = \sum_{a|n}d_{k-1}(a)$ for any $k \ge 2$, where $d_1(n)=1$ for all $n \ge 1$. \item[(ii)] Any divisor of $p^j$ is of the form $p^{x_i}$ for some $0\le x_i\le j$.
+We first record some elementary facts and key results related to the generalised divisor functions. \begin{itemize} \item[(i)] We can write $d_k(n) = \sum_{a|n}d_{k-1}(a)$ for any $k \ge 2$, where $d_1(n)=1$ for all $n \ge 1$. \item[(ii)] For a non-negative integer $j$, any divisor of $p^j$ is of the form $p^{x_i}$ for some $0\le x_i\le j$.
 Therefore $d_k(p^j)$ is same as counting the non-negative integer solutions of the equation

 In other words,